Full English Breakfast with Pork Belly, Bubble & Squeak

 2

-A 19th Century Inspired Full English Breakfast with Pork Belly and Bubble and Squeak
+A 19th Century Inspired Full English Breakfast with Pork Belly, Bubble and Squeak

 This recipe is inspired by the introduction of London’s first black cab in 1907, a moment that transformed city life.
 A fry-up has long been a cabbie’s favourite, a British staple that has fuelled long shifts for generations.